You are here

 Sample cases include:

-Dr. Srinivasan and Dr. Dutta’s Rotation.
-The hand surgery fellow will spend time with both Dr. Srinivasan and Dr. Dutta during this rotation, sharing time between the Hand Center and the University (UTHSCSA).
-The hand surgery fellow will be exposed to a wide variety of techniques in the care of upper extremity conditions, with a particular emphasis on the elbow and arthroscopy of the wrist, elbow and shoulder.
+Dr. Srinivasan, Dr. Dutta, Dr. Morrey, Dr. Wirth and Dr. Cromack’s Rotation.
+A true “flex rotation”, the hand and upper extremity surgery fellow will spend time with both Dr. Srinivasan and Dr. Dutta during this rotation in scheduled fashion, sharing time between the Hand Center and the University (UTHSCSA).
+On average, 3 days per week are spent in the operating room and 2 days in clinic.
+In addition to that, the fellows have the opportunity to work with Drs.
+Morrey, Wirth and Cromack depending on interest and time available on the fellows’ part.
+The hand surgery fellow will be exposed to a wide variety of techniques in the care of upper extremity conditions.
 The fellow can expect to see a wide range of conditions, from the simple to the complex.
-In addition, Dr. Srinivasan has taken over the brachial plexus clinic, which was led in the past by Dr. Pederson, giving hand surgery fellows exposure to brachial plexus injuries.
+In addition, Dr. Srinivasan shares the brachial plexus clinic with Dr. Desai, giving hand surgery fellows exposure to brachial plexus injuries.

-Sample cases include: Elbow and wrist arthroscopy, ulnar shortening osteotomy, open and endoscopic carpal tunnel release, thumb CMC trapeziectomy with LRTI, elbow arthrotomy and contracture release, total elbow arthroplasty, total and reverse shoulder arthroplasty, rotator cuff repair, DRUJ reconstruction, thumb UCL repair and reconstruction, ORIF distal radius, CRPP and ORIF metacarpal fractures, lateral epicondyle release, ORIF olecranon fracture, ORIF humerus fracture (distal, shaft, and proximal), vascularized free fibula reconstruction of nonunion, brachial plexus injuries.
+Elbow and wrist arthroscopy, ORIF wrist fracture, shoulder arthroscopy (including sad, dce, rcr, capsular release), ulnar shortening osteotomy, open and endoscopic carpal tunnel release, thumb CMC trapeziectomy with LRTI, elbow arthrotomy and contracture release, total elbow arthroplasty, total and reverse shoulder arthroplasty, rotator cuff repair, DRUJ reconstruction, thumb UCL repair and reconstruction, CRPP and ORIF metacarpal and phalangeal fractures, lateral epicondyle release, ORIF olecranon fracture, ORIF humerus fracture (distal, shaft, and proximal), vascularized free fibula reconstruction of nonunion, brachial plexus injuries.